© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Offa's Dyke: section 330m east of Stowfield Farm is a scheduled monument protected by Historic England under reference 1020470.
 View the official record →

-Offa's Dyke is a linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, forming a major boundary defence between Anglo-Saxon Mercia and the Welsh kingdoms.
+Offa's Dyke is a linear earthwork constructed during the reign of King Offa of Mercia in the late eighth century, forming a substantial defensive and territorial boundary between the Anglo-Saxon kingdom of Mercia and the Welsh kingdoms to the west.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1020470.

 Offa's Dyke: section 330m east of Stowfield Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1020470.